ithallojunior/django-libre/README.md

 # CREATE DATABASE store WITH OWNER=postgres;
 ```

-You can see if it was create by using the command **\list**, but it is pretty much done.
+You can see if it was created by using the command **\list**, but it is pretty much done.

 ### Python setup